MynameisIniEdet/Real_python-projects/README.md

 # Real_python-projects
-this is a repo or all my projects from the real python Django course
+this is a repo for all my projects from the real python Django course